rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 Note that stable functions may use unstable things in their body.

+## rustc_const_unstable

+The `#[rustc_const_unstable(feature = "foo", issue = "1234", reason = "lorem ipsum")]`
+has the same interface as the `unstable` attribute.
+It is used to mark `const fn` as having their constness be unstable.
+This allows you to make a function stable without stabilizing its constness or even just marking an existing stable function as `const fn` without instantly stabilizing the `const fn`ness.

+Furthermore this attribute is needed to mark an intrinsic as `const fn`, because there's no way to add `const` to functions in `extern` blocks for now.

+## rustc_const_stable

+The `#[stable(feature = "foo", "since = "1.420.69")]` attribute explicitly marks
+a `const fn` as having its constness be `stable`.
+This attribute can make sense even on an `unstable` function, if that function is called from another `rustc_const_stable` function.

+Furthermore this attribute is needed to mark an intrinsic as callable from `rustc_const_stable` functions.

 ## allow_internal_unstable

 Macros, compiler desugarings and `const fn`s expose their bodies to the call